-- Roots will extend laterally to obtain water and nutrients and roots and also extend along the line of the hedgerow.
-Where necessary roots will be cut by, or under the supervision of, the Ecological Clerk of Works during the lifting operations to minimise damage to plants; - To compensate for the inevitable loss of roots the donor site vegetation will be cut back to between 0.3 0.5m above ground level prior to removal.
-This coppicing will make the vegetation easier to lift and handle.
-It is anticipated that although the 'instant' vegetation effect will not be possible, the chances of successful translocation of the plants are greatly increased and the time taken for reestablishment will be significantly quicker than establishing new planting, with re-growth from the base of the plants anticipated to reach the original height within 3 years of translocation;

-- The vegetation will be removed and transported to the new location (receptor site) using appropriately sized machinery with appropriate buckets fitted.
+- Hedgerow roots will extend laterally to obtain water and nutrients and roots will also extend along the line of the hedgerow.
+Where necessary roots will be cut by, or under the supervision of, the Ecological Clerk of Works during the lifting operations to prevent damage to the adjoining sections of the hedge; - To compensate for the inevitable loss of roots the donor site hedgerow will be cut back to between 0.3 0.5m above ground level prior to removal.
+This coppicing will make the hedgerow easier to lift and handle.
+It is anticipated that although the 'instant' hedge effect will not be possible, the chances of successful translocation of the hedge are greatly increased and the time taken for reestablishment will be significantly quicker than establishing new planting with re-growth from the base of the plants reaching the original height within 3 years of translocation; - The hedgerow sections will be removed and transported to their new location using appropriately sized machinery with appropriate buckets fitted.
 Each section will be translocated to its new location immediately upon lifting.
-This will avoid roots, particularly fibrous roots, becoming desiccated; - The receptor site will have been prepared prior to the commencement of the ground breaking exercise.
-This will comprise a trench and / or holes mirroring the donor site's excavation depth.
-The base of the excavations will be broken up to allow for free drainage and the quicker establishment of new roots; - Loose topsoil will be placed around the plant roots as they are positioned into the trenches / holes; - Firming-in of the plants will be undertaken to ensure that air pockets do not exist around the roots that could prevent nutrient and water uptake and prevent root damage as a result of exposure; - Immediately following the translocation, the vegetation will be watered-in.
-This will assist in soil settlement around the roots; - All operations will be undertaken under the guidance of suitably experienced ecological clerk of works (who must hold a dormouse licence or be an accredited agent of a licence holder); - For a minimum of two years following the translocation the vegetation will be watered during periods of excessive dry weather and any gaps will be in-filled with sapling hedgerow trees and shrubs (hazel, blackthorn, hawthorn); - Any and all lighting will be directed away from hedgerows, woodland and scrub areas, and in particular the habitat corridors to reduce light pollution and disturbance to dormice; - Protective fencing will be required to prevent any possibility of damage to new planting from construction related activities until the hedge is fully established.
+This will avoid roots, particularly fibrous roots, becoming desiccated;

+- The replanting location (translocation site) will have been prepared prior to the commencement of the ground breaking exercise.
+This will comprise a trench mirroring the donor site's excavation depth.
+The base of the trench will be broken up to allow for free drainage and the quick establishment of new roots; - Loose topsoil will be placed around the plant roots as they are positioned into the trench; - Firming-in of the plants will be undertaken to ensure that air pockets do not exist around the roots that could prevent nutrient and water uptake and prevent root damage as a result of exposure; - Immediately following the translocation, the hedgerow will be watered-in.
+This will assist in soil settlement around the roots; - All operations will be undertaken under the guidance of suitably experienced ecological clerk of works (who must hold a dormouse licence or be an accredited agent of a licence holder); - For a minimum of two years following the translocation the hedgerow will be watered during periods of excessive dry weather and any gaps will be in-filled with sapling hedgerow trees and shrubs (hazel, blackthorn, hawthorn); - Any and all lighting will be directed away from hedgerows, woodland and scrub areas, and in particular the habitat corridors to reduce light pollution and disturbance to dormice; - Protective fencing will be required to prevent any possibility of damage to new planting from construction related activities until the hedge is fully established.
 This will comprise post and stocknet fencing (where close boarded / feather edged garden fencing is not proposed for plot boundaries) which will be constructed on the outside edge of ecological buffer strips.
-This will be installed immediately after translocation and planting; - Retained hedgerows and their buffers will be fenced in a similar fashion; - Management of retained, translocated and newly planted hedgerows and other vegetation will be sympathetic to dormice i.e. there will be no intensive flailing of hedges or aggressive scrub and woodland management wherever this does not conflict with other regulatory requirements (e.g. highways).
-The management will be in accordance with the recommendations contained in Hedgerows a guide to wildlife and management (PTES), Managing Small Woodlands for Dormice (PTES) and Hedgerow management, dormice and biodiversity (English Nature, Report 454, 2002); and

-• Oscillating blade cutters will be used in preference to hammer flails wherever possible.
+This will be installed immediately after translocation and planting; - Retained hedgerows and their buffers will be fenced in a similar fashion; - Management of retained, translocated and newly planted hedgerows and other habitat will be sympathetic to dormice i.e. there will be no intensive flailing of hedges or aggressive scrub and woodland management wherever this does not conflict with other regulatory requirements (e.g. highways).
+The management will be in accordance with the recommendations contained in Hedgerows a guide to wildlife and management (PTES) and Hedgerow management, dormice and biodiversity (English Nature, Report 454, 2002); and - Oscillating blade cutters will be used in preference to hammer flails).

-3.2.7 Hedgerow and wildlife planting
+3.2.7 Hedgerow planting